All Episodes

 We're not going to have a world without nuclear weapons.

-We've we're we're getting a world, uh we're building a world right now in which the wealthiest nations in history, from Norway to New Zealand, are incapable of defending their borders.
+We're building a world right now in which the wealthiest nations in history, from Norway to New Zealand, are incapable of defending their borders.

-Uh while uh decrepit third world basket cases from North Korea to Sudan go nuclear.
+While decrepit third world basket cases from North Korea to Sudan go nuclear.

-Uh contrary to what the New York Times says, this is not a failure.
+Contrary to what the New York Times says, this is not a failure.

-Uh it is, as Obama rightly says, it's a provocation.
+It is, as Obama rightly says, it's a provocation.

 More straight ahead.

-I am as reliable a guest host as a Kim Jong-il typo Dong 2.
+I am as reliable a guest host as a Kim Jong-il Typo-Dong 2.

 You know, people say this recession isn't serious.

-It is it is beginning to bite.
+It is beginning to bite.

-And uh the Associated Press story that's tragic.
+And the Associated Press story, that's tragic.

 It's tragic.

-Is a visitor center is basically just like an interstate toilet, isn't it?
+A visitor center is basically just like an interstate toilet, isn't it?

-And I go, yeah, that's that's that's the way it is in my part of the world, in New Hampshire and uh and and uh Vermont, you see the thing saying, you know, uh visit visitor center one mile, next visitor center 87 miles.
+In New Hampshire and Vermont, you see the thing saying, you know, visitor center, one mile, next visitor center, 87 miles.

-So you think, well, now this would be a great time to visit the visitor center, because otherwise it's gonna be a really long time to But people with the Jimmy Carter Visitor Center, apparently people don't do that.
+So you think, well, now this would be a great time to visit the visitor center because otherwise it's going to be a really long time.

-And the 186,000 dollars is going to be cut from the state budget.
+And the $186,000 is going to be cut from the state budget.

 This is terrible.